germinateplatform/germinate-data-templates/trials-data/README.md

 ### DATA
 This tab is used to define the actual trials data.
 Germplasm is defined as rows starting from `A2` downwards.
 Please use the `ACCENUMB` field from the germplasm MCPD standard to identify the material.
 Traits are defined as columns starting from `D2` to the right.
 Please use the value from the `Name` column of the `PHENOTYPES` sheet to identify the trait.

-The `Rep`, `Block`, `Treatment` and `Location` columns are optional. `Rep` and `Block` can be used if you want to store data for individual replicates.
-If you don't have any reps, please fill this column with `1`.
-If left empty, we will store the row index as the rep to make sure the Line/Rep/Block/Treatment combination is unique.
+The `Block`, `Row`, `Column`, `Treatment` and `Location` columns are optional. `Rep` and `Block` can be used if you want to store data for individual replicates.
+If you don't have any reps, please fill this column with `1`. `Row` and `Column` can be used to store the location within a trial.
 The `Treatment` column can contain any free-text treatment description that has been applied to this individual. `Location` indicates the trial site.
 If this is a multi-site trial, this column is used to indicate which trial a data point originates from.
 Please declare all locations referenced in this column in the `LOCATION` sheet.

 `Latitude`, `Longitude` and `Elevation` on the `DATA` sheet can be used to specify a more detailed location of where the data point has been collected/generated.
 This information will be used to plot the location of a germplasm within the trial on a map.
 Please note, that this is different from the locations specified on the `LOCATION` sheet, as these apply to the whole dataset, whereas the `Latitude`, `Longitude` and `Elevation` columns are associated with the data point itself.